xlwings/xlwings/docs/officejs_addins.rst

         xlwings.runPython(window.location.origin + "/hello", { auth: "mytoken" });
     }

-* For more details on the optional ``runPython`` arguments, see :ref:`xlwings Server config<xlwings_server_config>`.
+* For more details on the optional ``runPython`` arguments, see :ref:`xlwings Server Config<xlwings_server_config>`.
 * For more details on authentication, see :ref:`xlwings Server Auth<server_auth>`.

 Task pane
 ---------

 To have a Ribbon button show the task pane, you'll need to configure it properly in the manifest.
-The relevant blocks are the following (these lines are out of context, so search for them in ``manifest-xlwings-officejs-hello.xml``):
+The relevant blocks are the following (these lines are out of context, so search for them in ``manifest-xlwings-officejs-quickstart.xml``):

 .. code-block:: xml